-An easy to make low carb Zuppa Toscana soup that is chock full of sausage and healthy vegetables.
-It’s a favorite Italian cream soup.
+An easy to make low carb zuppa toscana soup recipe that is chock full of sausage and healthy vegetables.
+It's a favorite Italian cream soup.

 It's so cold outside that I cringe every time I have to go out.
 Cold is something that doesn't go over well with me and I do whatever I can to stay warm.

 What makes it even worse is that it's been super windy too making it feel ten times colder.
 At work, I learned all the indoor paths available to get me where I need to go.

 I've been making a lot of low carb soups and stews to keep me warm the past month.
 I even put together a recipe list of my favorites.
 I've just discovered another great recipe.
 It's a delicious low carb Zuppa Toscana soup.

 I first discovered Zuppa Toscana at the Olive Garden chain restaurant.
 It was always my favorite appetizer soup at that restaurant before moving to low carb.

 If you remove the potatoes, the rest of the soup is low carb.
 So, for my homemade version, I replaced the potatoes with low carb radishes.
 My recipe for low carb Zuppa Toscana also is a lot chunkier than the soup I've had at Olive Garden.

 Soup is one of the easiest dishes you can make.
 It's also something that cooks up in a single pot.
 We have tons of venison sausage in the freezer so I came up with this low carb Zuppa Toscana as a way to use up some of that meat.

 And, it made a lot of soup.
 That was a welcome hot meal over the last week as temperatures dropped well below freezing with wind chills making it feel much colder.

 I used hot venison sausage which was pretty spicy so I didn't need to add the usual crushed pepper flake seasoning.
 I also used a lot more sausage than typically added to Zuppa Toscana soup.